matiasmospan/custom-static-route-operator/staticroute-operator-ibm/README.md

 To contribute, please read our contribution guidelines: [CONTRIBUTION.md](CONTRIBUTION.md)

-Note that the Static Route Operator project uses the [issue tracker](https://github.com/IBM/staticroute-operator/issues) for bug reports and proposals only.
-If you have questions, engage our team via Slack by [registering here](https://cloud.ibm.com/kubernetes/slack) and join the discussion in the #general channel on our [public IBM Cloud Kubernetes Service Slack](https://ibm-cloud-success.slack.com/).
+Note that the Static Route Operator project uses the [issue tracker](https://github.com/matiasmospan/staticroute-operator/issues) for bug reports and proposals only.
+If you have questions, engage our team via Slack by [registering here](https://cloud.matiasmospan.com/kubernetes/slack) and join the discussion in the #general channel on our [public matiasmospan Cloud Kubernetes Service Slack](https://matiasmospan-cloud-success.slack.com/).